10 – Lying

-Not only is Peter Frampton known as one of the coolest songwriters and singers in the rock and roll business, Frampton’s great guitar work has also been well respected by many of the industry giants.
-In 2006, Peter Frampton released his first all instrumental album.
+Not only is Peter Frampton known as one of the coolest songwriters and singers in the rock and roll business, but Frampton’s great guitar work has also been well respected by many of the industry giants.
+In 2006, Peter Frampton released his first all-instrumental album.
 It was a smoking killer guitar record that showed off just how great of a guitar player Peter Frampton had always been.
-On this great track “Blooze,” Peter Frampton trades licks with the great blues player, Allman Brothers guitarist and Gov’t Mule founder Warren Haynes.
+On this great track “Blooze,” Peter Frampton trades licks with the great blues player, Allman Brothers guitarist, and Gov’t Mule founder Warren Haynes.

 # 8 – I Can’t Stand It No More

 The great track “I Can’t Stand It No More,” was released on the 1979 album Where I Should Be.
 The album title said it all in defining Peter Frampton desire to shun the commercial pop world of “I’m In You,” and find his way back to more guitar-oriented rock songs.
 The album Where I Should Be featured a host of some of the most famous musicians in classic rock history.
 On guitar and bass were the legendary Stax Records artists and blues and soul men (Blues Brothers too) Steve Cropper and Donald Dunn.
 Gary Malabar who had played a major role in the Steve Miller Band and also recorded with Bruce Springsteen, played drums on the record.
 To top it all off, Peter Frampton also employed the Tower of Power horn section on the album.